-IA DNR REVIEW AUTHORITY STATMENT
+DNR REVIEW AUTHORITY STATEMENT

-It must be clearly understood that the appraisal report shall be subject to a thorough and professional review by the federal and/or state cost-sharing agency by a state certified general real property appraiser.
-Therefore, most reports shall be performed as an Appraisal Report, in a fully-detailed, narrative format or form report, with supported market data and clearly communicated in such a manner that there will little to no reasonable doubt to the reviewer as to the appraiser of record's opinions or conclusions.
+The Appraisal Report will be subject to a thorough and professional administrative desk review by the federal and/or state cost-sharing agency by a state certified general real property appraiser.
+Therefore, reports must be performed as an Appraisal Report, in mostly a fully-detailed, narrative format or form report, with supported market data.
+It should be clearly communicated in such a manner that there will little to no reasonable doubt to the reviewer as to the appraiser of record's opinions and conclusions.

-Deficient reports not in compliance with USPAP or Yellow Book will not be approved.
-However, deficiencies will be addressed by the reviewer with the shared goal (of the IA DNR and the appraiser of record) of attaining compliance and thus approval of the appraisal report for use by the IA DNR.
-If deficiencies cannot or will not be addressed, the IA DNR will reject the appraisal.
+Deficient reports not compliant with USPAP and/or UASFLA (Yellow Book) will not be approved.
+However, deficiencies will be addressed by the reviewer with the shared goal (of the client and DNR) of attaining compliance and thus approval of the appraisal report for use by the DNR in the grant reimbursement program.
+If deficiencies cannot or will not be addressed by the appraiser of record, DNR will suggest to the client to obtain another appraisal be performed by a different appraiser to then be reviewed by DNR.